glitzflitz/pyxorfilter/README.md

 ```
 ## Caveats
 ### Accuracy
-For more accuracy(less false positives) use larger but more accurate Xor16.
+For more accuracy(less false positives) use larger but more accurate Xor16 for Fuse16.

-For large sets, Fuse8/Fuse16 filters are faster and smaller than Xor8/Xor16.
+For large sets (contain millions of keys), Fuse8/Fuse16 filters are faster and smaller than Xor8/Xor16.

 ```py
 >>> filter = Xor8(1000000)